asciamanna/asciamanna.github.io/_drafts/finding-and-replacing-text-in-vim.md

 ~~~

 ##Conclusion
 The substitute command is very powerful.
-I've laid out enough to get you started.
+I've laid out enough of the basics to get you started.
 You can take a look at these sites and the vim documentation to dig deeper into the command.

 * [Vim Wikia: Search and Replace](http://vim.wikia.com/wiki/Search_and_replace)
 * [12 Powerful Find and Replace Examples](http://www.thegeekstuff.com/2009/04/vi-vim-editor-search-and-replace-examples/)